-You are skilled to do something great, as you can advance your career or own a successful business, and you are ready to sharpen your skill set.
+You are skilled to do something great, as you can advance your career or own a successful business, and you are ready to sharpen your skillset.
 You enroll in a course that will help you grow and improve your inner gifts, and you like the course.
 However, along the way, you question whether or not you are worthy of taking it.
 You wonder if anyone will take you seriously once you complete your course and take the following steps.
 You don’t think you are worthy of becoming an expert in something you are already good at because who would take you seriously anyway?
 Doesn’t that sound like a bad case of Imposter Syndrome?

 What Imposter Syndrome?

-According to VeryWellMind, Imposter Syndrome characterizes you not feeling nearly as competent the same way others perceive you.
+According to VeryWellMind, Imposter Syndrome characterizes you not feeling nearly as competent as the way others perceive you.
 The source states that it falls into the realm of anxiety disorders.
 Imposter Syndrome does not only apply to intelligence and any accomplishments that someone obtained.
 It has a lot to do with perfectionism and how someone fits in socially.
 You may have the skills, but you don’t believe that you are that good at what you do.
 You think you are a fake, a phony, and a fraud.
 You are waiting for the shoe to drop that will expose you as a fraud.
 Some of those who suffer from it may think they fell into a prestigious role because of good luck or nepotism.
 They won’t take the credit for working hard for their achievement.
 That, unfortunately, can prevent you from attaining more skills and moving higher in your career or business.
 What does this have to do with the tarot?
 Let’s look at the tarot card combination that represents Imposter Syndrome.

 Eight Of Pentacles And Seven Of Swords Tarot Card Combination: Imposter Syndrome Can Be A Struggle